kossoff/zurb_foundation/STARTER/README.md

 This will tell node.js to install the dependencies listed in package.json.
 Due to the amount of files and file size that is downloaded, we do not commit these to the repositories.
 If you have a gitignore file, make sure ‘node_modules’ is ignored.
 It only takes seconds to grab the dependencies.

-Finally, in terminal, type ‘grunt’ and hit enter.
-If all went well, Grunt is now running and watching your theme for changes.
+Finally, in terminal, type ‘gulp’ and hit enter.
+If all went well, Gulp is now running and watching your theme for changes.
 You can test it by making a simple edit to the theme SASS file and saving.
-Grunt should react and generate a new file, based on the information given to it in the Gruntfile.
-The drush function automatically fills in placeholders with the real subtheme name, so peeking at Gruntfile.js should have your theme name in it and the right paths to the CSS/SCSS folders within it.
+Gulp should react and generate a new file, based on the information given to it in the Gulpfile.
+The drush function automatically fills in placeholders with the real subtheme name, so peeking at Gulpfile.js should have your theme name in it and the right paths to the CSS/SCSS folders within it.

 When the SASS task fires, so is LiveReload, so any connected browser should instantly refresh with the changes.